VignoliniLab/PyLlama/docs/source/tutorials/beginners_tutorial.rst

 A code is a list of instructions written in a given programming language.
 Your computer will interpret the instructions and perform tasks accordingly.
 In order for your computer to understand instructions written in Python, you need to install the `Python <http://www.python.org/>`_ interpreter from its official website: pick the "Download" menu, pick your operating system (for example Windows) and download the executable file (for example "Windows x86-64 executable installer") for the Python version that you want.

 There are several versions of Python: roughly speaking, each version corresponds to different sets of instructions that can be written by the programmer and understood by the computer.
 The first version of this code was written with Python 3.6.
 You should download Python 3.6.X where X can be any number.
-StackMat will very likely work with other Python versions that start with 3.X.X but this is not guaranteed.
+PyLlama will very likely work with other Python versions that start with 3.X.X but this is not guaranteed.

 ..
     TODO check Python 3.8